Frequently Asked Questions

 The museum has large collections of art, design, handicrafts, silver, glass and faience, folk art, church art, furniture and interiors, in addition to other cultural and historical objects.
 We have a considerable collection of Nøsttangen glass.
 We research the museum's collections, our historic parks and gardens, our open-air museums and our pleasure gardens.

-What was the Museum building originally?
+What was the original Arbo Building?

 What is the history of the white pleasure yard?